Round up your community and hand a lifeline to SCI people

 Since then, Jacqui has done lots of fundraising for us, starting with walking the 96-mile Jurassic Coast from Exmouth to Dorset.
 She’s also organised a raffle through her Instagram profile that raised over £7,000.
 She said:

-She uses her fundraising events to also raise awareness about what life is like with a spinal cord injury.
-And therefore why their donations are so important.
+She also uses her fundraising events to raise awareness about what life is like with a spinal cord injury.
+And therefore why donations are so important.